aarshkshah1992/Parallel-Fold-Map/README.md

 A simple library to do a parallel foldMap/map-reduce over multiple cores with error accumulation semantics.
+The only dependency it has is on [ScalaTest](http://www.scalatest.org) for the tests.
+The AsyncFunSuite is particularly helpful in testing asynchronous code that uses Futures.

+**How it works**

 This tutorial explains how to fold a generic type with the Foldable and Monoid type classes: